nouhadziri/nouhadziri.github.io/_news/announcement_45.md

 related_posts: false
 ---

-I served as **Area Chair** for COLM 2024 in the area of Safety in LLMs.
+I served as an **Area Chair** for COLM 2024 in the area of Safety in LLMs.